Trends and Patterns in the Use of Prescription Drugs Among Medicaid Beneficiaries: 1999 to 2009

 June Forum: Reducing Hospitalization and Nursing Home Care Among High-Risk Medicaid Beneficiaries

 New Data on Efforts to Reduce Hospitalization and Nursing Home Care

 Among High-Risk Medicaid Beneficiaries

 States across the country are seeking opportunities to reduce costs and improve outcomes for Medicaid beneficiaries.
-Join us for a CSDP issue forum and webcast highlighting new findings on the value of timely access to home- and community-based services (HCBS) for Medicaid beneficiaries at high risk of nursing home admission.
-Also learn about new efforts to integrate care for beneficiaries who have chronic health conditions and serious mental illnesses.
+This forum and webcast highlighted new findings on the value of timely access to home- and community-based services (HCBS) for Medicaid beneficiaries at high risk of nursing home admission.
+Participants also discussed new efforts to integrate care for beneficiaries who have chronic health conditions and serious mental illnesses.

 16th Annual ACF/OPRE Welfare Research & Evaluation Conference

 The Office of Planning, Research, and Evaluation (OPRE) in the Administration for Children and Families (ACF) will sponsor the 16th Annual ACF/OPRE Evaluation Conference in Washington, DC, from May 29 to 31.
 Self-sufficiency for at-risk youth and other populations will be the focus of several sessions, and Mathematica presentations will include first findings from the Social Security Administration’s Youth Transition Demonstration.

 AcademyHealth Disability Research Interest Group and Annual Research Meeting